 Toussaint's work was not restricted to one outlet and local singer Lee Dorsey recorded several "Neville" compositions for the New York-based Fury label.
 Drafted into the US Army in 1963, Allen's career was temporarily sidelined, although he continued playing with the on-base band, the Stokes.

 On return from military service in 1965, he formed a partnership with fellow producer Marshall Sehorn.
 Lee Dorsey was again the lucky recipient of several exceptional songs, including "Ride Your Pony", "Get Out Of My Life, Woman" and "Working In The Coalmine".
 Sansu, the label formed by the two entrepreneurs, was also responsible for releases by Betty Harris and the Meters, while the duo also set up their own recording studio, Sea-Saint.
 Toussaint's own career continued with his self-titled 1971 album whose highlight was the excellent "From A Whisper To A Scream".
 Life, Love And Faith (1972) was not well received, but Southern Nights (1975) was much stronger and featured the original version of "What Do You Want The Girl To Do?', later covered by Boz Scaggs and Lowell George.
-Allen's gifts as a songwriter and producer are continually in demand.
+Allen's gifts as a songwriter and producer were continually in demand.
 The Band, Dr. John, Elvis Costello and Paul Simon are only a handful of those who have called upon his talents.